-- 25. Please move exhibits into evidence as soon as the foundation is laid and it is fresh in the judge's mind.
+23. Please move exhibits into evidence as soon as the foundation is laid and it is fresh in the judge's mind.
 Do not postpone motions and expect the judge to remember the foundation.
-Counsel must consult with each other and with the deputy clerk at the end of each trial day and reconcile exhibits admitted in evidence and any limitations thereon.
+Counsel must consult with each other and with the deputy clerk at the end of each trial day and compare notes as to which exhibits are in evidence and any limitations thereon.
 If there are any differences, counsel should bring them promptly to the Court's attention.

-See L.R.
-5-1(g). - 26.
-Any objections ordinarily must have been preserved under FRCP 26(a)(3).
-However, evidence that is cumulative or excludable under FRE 402-403 may possibly be excluded even if no objection has been preserved under FRCP 26(a)(3). - 27.
-In addition to the official record exhibits, a single joint set of bench binders containing copies of the key exhibits only (usually the combined top twenty will do) should be provided to the Court on the first day of trial.
+- 24. Any objections ordinarily must have been preserved under FRCP 26(a)(3).
+However, evidence that is cumulative or excludable under FRE 402-403 may possibly be excluded even if no objection has been preserved under FRCP 26(a)(3). - 25.
+In addition to the official record exhibits, a single joint set of bench binders containing a copy of the exhibits only (usually the combined top twenty will do) should be provided to the Court on the first day of trial.
 Each exhibit must be separated with a label divider (an exhibit tag is unnecessary for the bench set).
 In large letters, the labels should say the exhibit number on the binders.
-Please use binders thin enough to lift with one arm and with locking rings. - 28.
-Before the closings, counsel must confer with the clerk to make sure the exhibits in evidence are in good order.
-Counsel shall jointly provide a revised list of all exhibits actually in evidence (and no others) stating the exhibit number and a brief, non-argumentative description (e.g., letter from A. B. Case to D. E. Frank, dated August 17, 1999).
-This joint list shall go into the jury room to help the jury sort through exhibits in evidence.
-A jump drive or USB drive shall be given to the courtroom deputy, which shall consist of all admitted trial exhibits.
-Physical and other manually admitted exhibits will be handled as set forth in L.R.
-5-1(g).
+Please use binders thin enough to lift with one arm and with locking rings.